 It is the master daemon of Yarn.
-It manages the global assignments of resources (CPU and memory) among all the applications.
-It arbitrates system resources between competing applications. follow this Hadoop yarn Resource Manager guide to learn Yarn Resource manager in great detail.
+RM manages the global assignments of resources (CPU and memory) among all the applications.
+It arbitrates system resources between competing applications. follow Resource Manager guide to learn Yarn Resource manager in great detail.

 Resource Manager has two Main components

 The scheduler is responsible for allocating the resources to the running application.
 The scheduler is pure scheduler it means that it performs no monitoring no tracking for the application and even doesn’t guarantees about restarting failed tasks either due to application failure or hardware failures.

 It manages running Application Masters in the cluster, i.e., it is responsible for starting application masters and for monitoring and restarting them on different nodes in case of failures.

 It is the slave daemon of Yarn.
 NM is responsible for containers monitoring their resource usage and reporting the same to the ResourceManager.
 Manage the user process on that machine.
 Yarn NodeManager also tracks the health of the node on which it is running.
 The design also allows plugging long-running auxiliary services to the NM; these are application-specific services, specified as part of the configurations and loaded by the NM during startup.
 A shuffle is a typical auxiliary service by the NMs for MapReduce applications on YARN

 One application master runs per application.
 It negotiates resources from the resource manager and works with the node manager.
 It Manages the application life cycle.